Pear Ginger Muffins

 Please enable JavaScript in your browser to complete this form.

-Ingredients Needed to Make Pear Ginger Muffins
+Ingredients for Pear Muffins

-• baking powder and baking soda
+• baking powder and baking soda – The leavners.

-• ground cinnamon, ground ginger, ground cardamom
+• ground cinnamon, ground ginger, ground cardamom – Warm fragrant spices.

 How to Make Pear Ginger Muffins

-Pour the wet ingredients in with the dry and fold them together with a rubber spatula.
-Stir in the diced pears, almonds and crystalized ginger.
 Divide the batter evenly into a standard 12 cup muffin pan.
-Sprinkle turbinado sugar on the tops and bake for 14-16 minutes or until a toothpick inserted in the center comes out clean.
+Sprinkle turbinado sugar on the tops and bake for 16-20 minutes or until a toothpick inserted in the center comes out with a few crumbs attached.

 Tips For the Best Muffins